Sonoma Ceramic’s Artist in Residence Program at Sonoma Community Center

 The Ceramic Artist in Residence program offers a self- directed emerging or established ceramic artist a supportive work environment to explore ideas and create a cohesive body of work.
 We offer two, 6-month, all-inclusive residencies per year for potters or ceramic sculptors.

-COVID-19 UPDATE: We anticipate that the Fall residency will run.
+COVID-19 UPDATE: We anticipate that the Spring residency will run.
 If a late start is required because of quarantines we are able to run the residency for a shorter term with a later start date but the same end date.
-If the Fall Residency is terminated, we will roll over applications or refund the application fee if the applicant does not want thier application rolled over to the Spring Residency.
+If the Spring Residency is terminated, we will roll over applications or refund the application fee if the applicant does not want thier application rolled over to the Spring Residency.

 SETTING: Located in the heart of Sonoma County’s picturesque wine country, one hour north of San Francisco, and in the quaint downtown of Sonoma, this residency is designed to benefit those who are dedicated to the ceramics medium and those interested in working closely with our studio members.